Skip to content

 About

-This two-story frame residence was constructed by John Ficken, mayor of Charleston from 1892 to 1895, to be used as rental property.
-It is a modified single house with a street entrance, Italianate detailing, and stair hall added on the north side, which allows free circulation between the two main rooms.
-It took the place of a small brick store and a wooden dwelling, both of the antebellum period.
+This two-story frame residence was constructed in 1906-07 by John Ficken, mayor of Charleston from 1892 to 1895, to be used as rental property.
+It is a modified single house with a street entrance, Italianate detailing, and stair hall on the north side, which allows free circulation between the two main rooms.

 Location